-- Replacing 'Total number of vacant high street retail premises'.
-High streets include Carlisle Street, Ormond Road, Acland Street, Fitzroy Street, Clarendon Street and Bay Street. - Replacing Number of people employed in the creative sector and Number of people employed in the Accommodation and Food Services sector.
-This represents local employment, which is number of jobs that exist in the municipality, not the rate of employment within.
+\High Streets include Carlisle Street, Ormond Road, Acland Street, Fitzroy Street, Clarendon Street and Bay Street.
+Data will be provided for the final Council Plan and Budget 2021-31 Year Two 2022/23 in June 2022. \\ This represents local employment, which is number of jobs that exist in the municipality, not the rate of employment within.